wurthless-elektroniks/RGH1.3/readme.md

 - Mena for also being a chill guy
 - jnftech for the wonderful PCB images
 - Nadaman for the fancy ConsoleMods.org-themed XeLL
+- danders0n12 for a lot of help testing on Jasper and Zephyr boards

 ## License